You’re 3 Steps Away From the Best of Both Worlds

 Last But Not Least, Start Cooking!

 There’s no better time than the new year to try something new such as turning your grill into a slow cooker.
 You also might consider purchasing a new grill or smoker!
-If so, our team at Peachtree Comfort Gallery is here to help!
+If so, our team at Bolton is here to help!

 We offer a full line of elite smokers and grills.
 We invite you to check them out firsthand by visiting our showroom!
 While you’re here, check out our large selection of fireplaces, too!
 Our gas fireplace repair company in Gwinnett County, GA offers a variety of fireplaces along with reliable fireplace services.
 To schedule a fireplace installation or to learn more about our services, fill out our online form or call us at 770.268.2010 today!